 In Lund, the researchers were occupied with biological treatment of a difficult and toxic wastewater from the pulp and paper industry and they attacked the problem with new methods.
 Difficult problems could be solved and associated technologies could be developed via thorough studies and grasping the underlying microbial treatment processes.
 The research was very soon converted into full-scale installations.
 This was the beginning of a new method of dealing with biological treatment, setting the focus on the microbiology and developing processes based on the microorganism's demands and needs.
 The idea to set up a business according to these principles was aroused and Anox AB was formed at the scientific village Ideon in Lund in 1986.

-At the end of the 1980's the MBBR biofilm technology was developed in Trondheim by professor Ødegaard and coworkers.
+At the end of the 1980's the MBBR biofilm technology was developed in Trondheim by professor Ødegaard, Norwegian Institute of Technology (NTH) and coworkers at SINTEF.
 The technology is based on the biofilm principle, which implies that the microorganisms treating the wastewater are grown on the surface of a carrier material in the treatment process.
+An R&D agreement was made between the water treatment research group at NTH/SINTEF in Trondheim and the engineering company Kaldnes in Tønsberg, Norway.
+Based on this cooperation, Kaldnes then started the subsidiary Kaldnes Miljøteknologi AS in 1989, which was aimed at commercialization of the MBBR biofilm technology.
 Several associated advantages were realized with the AnoxKaldnes™ biofilm technology compared to other more conventional biofilm processes.
-The MBBR biofilm technology was patented and, with the objective of commercialization, an agreement was made between the university of technology in Trondheim and the engineering industry Kaldnes in Tønsberg, Norway.
-This company then started the subsidiary Kaldnes Miljøteknolgi AS in 1989, which was aimed at the MBBR biofilm technology.

 Kaldnes Miljøteknologi attained very quickly considerable commercial success with the MBBR biofilm technology and the British company, Anglian Water, bought Kaldnes in 1994 with the purpose to introduce the technology globally.
 This led to a fast transfer of the technology to several countries.